universal-packages/universal-event-emitter/README.md

   console.log(event)
 })

-// Will be called when the event any of the events that start with "users:" or "tasks:" are emitted emitter.addListener(['users:*', 'tasks:*'], (event) => {
+// Will be called when the event any of the 2 level events that start with "users:" or "tasks:" are emitted emitter.addListener(['users:*', 'tasks:*'], (event) => {
   console.log(event)
 })